Making A Rod For Your Own Back (+ Irritating Parenting Phrases)

 If you have a small baby, you will have no doubt heard the expression ‘making a rod for your own back.’
 But what does it mean, and why do people say it to new parents?

-As a former English student conducting a life-long love affair with both books and language, I always enjoy reading the end-of-year lists of words and phrases which have crept in and out of use in the past twelve months.
-According to The Guardian it was bye to chillaxing and hi to omnishambles, apparently, and Charlie Brooker has a typically brilliant take on 2012’s fashionable phrases here.
+As a former English student, I always enjoy reading the end-of-year lists of words and phrases which have crept in and out of use in the past twelve months.
+According to The Guardian it was bye to chillaxing and hi to omnishambles, apparently, and Charlie Brooker has a typically brilliant take on fashionable phrases here.

 And it is incredibly irritating.
 It is often used in relation to things that people may or many not agree with, or around things you generally do out of necessity.

 Gentle Parenting – Your Way